Becoming a User - Services for Research

 Step 1.
 Create a user account

-- If you wish to be joined to an existing project, please ask the project manager to invite you with your CSC user account name (see above).
+- To join an existing project, ask your project manager to invite you with your CSC user account.

 Step 3.
 Add service access for your project

 Step 4.
-Apply for more resources/billing units, if needed
+Apply for more billing units / resources if needed

-- View the billing unit consumption in MyCSC.
+- View your billing unit consumption in MyCSC.

-- Renew your CSC account password and extend your project annually when requested to keep your projects and their service access active.
-CSC Projects will automatically close when they reach their end date.
-The Project Manager can close the Project earlier in MyCSC.
-When the Project is closed, access to services is terminated and content in services is deleted.
+- Projects automatically close when they reach their end date.
+When a project closes, access to services is terminated and content in the services is deleted.

-- If you want to change the Project Manager, please contact firstname.lastname@example.org.
+- To change the project manager, please contact email@example.com.

-* It is also possible to login by Haka/Virtu account.
+* It is also possible to login with HAKA or Virtu account.